patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 A single layer neural network as described above is limited to classification of linearly separable patterns .
 In practice, beacuse a one layer neural network is a limitation, we consider neural networks with than one layer\textemdash multilayer perceptrons.
 Multilayer perceptrons are characterized by:
-*
-  +Differentiable nonlinear activation function for each neuron +one or more hidden layers (they are hidden from both input and output layers) +High a degree of connectivity
+* Differentiable nonlinear activation function for each neuron
+* one or more hidden layers (they are hidden from both input and output layers)
+* High a degree of connectivity